 Western Harry Floyd Terrace

-Southern Harry Floyd Terrace sounds about 44% louder than Central Harry Floyd Terrace to the human ear, a 5.3 dBA gap.
+To the human ear, noise in northern Harry Floyd Terrace sounds about 107% louder than in western Harry Floyd Terrace, a 10.5 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?